 Check the baby wipes you purchase really are biodegradable/compostable.
 Synthetic fibre wipes are harmful to the environment.
-This Stuff article explains why.
+This Newshub article expands on the environmental damage Kiwis are being 'misled' about.

 Typical brands of baby wipes are made from "... a non-woven fabric similar to the type used in diapers and dryer sheets.
 Traditional fabrics are made by weaving together fibers of silk, cotton, polyester, wool, and similar materials to form an interlocking matrix of loops … Fibers, such as cotton and rayon, are used in this process, as well as plastic resins like polyester, polyethylene, and polypropylene."

 But wait, there’s more!
-Read the full article here.
+Read the full How Products Are Made article here.

 See also wet wipe